Welcome to the Division of Epidemiology at UC San Diego

 Dr. Elizabeth Barrett-Connor received the 2013 Distinguished Fellowship Award at the 18th World Congress on Heart Disease in Vancouver, CA, July 2013.
 She also received the 2013 EPI Mentoring Award from the American Heart Association.

 Dr. Lori B. Daniels, named 2013 “Top Doc” in San Diego Magazine’s “Physicians of Exceptional Excellence.”

 Women's Health Center of Excellence

-The Department of Family and Preventive Medicine has launched a new Center of Excellence in Women's Health.
+The Department of Family Medicine and Public Health has launched a new Center of Excellence in Women's Health.
 The Department has been fortunate to recruit an outstanding leader for this center, Dr. Andrea La Croix, one of the principal investigators of the Women’s Health Initiative Study and former Professor of Epidemiology at the University of Washington and Fred Hutchinson Cancer Research Center.
 Andrea has become a new member of the Division of Epidemiology.

 The Center of Excellence’s mission is broad and includes mandates to improve women’s health across a lifespan ranging from reproductive and gynecologic issues to chronic diseases of aging.
 Of particular interest will be to study conditions where there are significant biological differences between the sexes in rates of susceptibility, symptoms and response to treatment.

 History: In 1971, the community of Rancho Bernardo was less than a decade old, had about 10,000 residents and 6,629 were older than 30 years of age and agreed to participate in a project named the Rancho Bernardo Heart and Chronic Disease Study.
 More than 40 years later, there are about 1,800 participants who continue to be followed by annual mailed questionnaires.